Are you on the search for Cal.com alternatives? We’ve got you covered.

 Market longevity: Established much longer in the market than Cal.com, Calendly has developed into a more mature product with fewer bugs and a larger user base.

-Closed source vs. open source: Proprietary by design, Calendly's platform doesn't allow you to modify its code or self-host it.
-Cal.com's open-source nature gives developers more flexibility but requires technical expertise to take advantage of.
+Closed source vs. open source: Calendly's platform doesn't allow you to modify its code or self-host it.
+Cal.com's open-source nature gives developers more flexibility but requires technical expertise.

-Integration ecosystem: Native connections with business tools are more extensive in Calendly's library, while Cal.com relies more heavily on webhooks and API connections.
+Integration: Calendly provides more extensive native connections with business tools, while Cal.com relies more heavily on webhooks and API connections.

 - Free: $0/month - Basic scheduling with one event type